Krishna4537/Assignment/README.md

 Hey there!
 I’m super excited to share my insights for this assignment on deploying Example Voting App on Amazon Web service (AWS).

 where I dive into deploying Docker's Example Voting App on AWS EKS(Elastic Kubernetes Service).
-The idea here is to show off how Kubernetes can really shine in a microservices architecture.
+The idea here is to show how EKS can really shine in a microservices architecture.
 I used Terraform to set up the infrastructure, AWS ECR(Elastic Container Service) for storing container images, and Nginx Ingress Controller to handle external access.
 Plus, I've automated the whole process using AWS CodePipeline for continuous integration and deployment.

 I tweaked some manifest files, wrote Terraform code to spin up the infrastructure on AWS, and Added CI/CD workflows that deploys everything on an AWS EKS cluster